Skip to main content

 Why this is bad: This example lacks depth and specificity.
 While it mentions challenges and aspirations, it fails to provide concrete examples or personal stories that illustrate the student’s experiences.
 The essay relies on generic statements like “I have faced numerous challenges” and “I believe in hard work,” which do not effectively convey the student’s unique perspective or connection to the Talent Development program.
 Additionally, it doesn’t delve into how the student’s background specifically aligns with the goals of the program, making the essay less compelling and memorable.

-Where to Get Your University of Rhode Island Essay Edited for Free
+Where to Get Your University of Rhode Island Essays Edited For Free

-If you’re looking for faster feedback, you can use Sage, our AI tutor and advisor for a free, nearly-instantaneous essay review.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your University of Rhode Island essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!

 Short Bio